DukeLearningInnovation/kits/courses/readme.md

 ## Tasks done at courses
 * create course cards/sites
 * manage course memberships including add TAs and guests to the reference groups like you do on Toolkits.
+* add apps from /apps to course
+* add custom URL to course for apps that aren't in /apps
+	* run domain level queries on all custom URLS to show what tools need to be integrated next and what integrations aren't working because users manually link instead
 * complete the instructional tasks like create assignment once tools are enabled

 ## Questions for courses